 The round metallic disc is actually a ventilation sleeve for the household shelter.
 If needed, the sleeve can be tightened to provide an air-tight shelter.
 We’d recommend that you always keep the vent open and check the gasket and screws from time to time.
 Do visit this page for some essential maintenance tips for your home shelter!

-Is it possible to re-design the shelter?
+Is it possible to re-design the bomb shelter?

 Many homeowners have either redecorated the door or added design elements to mask its appearance.
 Here are some examples!